Montreal Bed Bugs Extermination

 Bed bugs were once a common public health pest worldwide, which declined in incidence through the mid 20th century.
-Recently however, bed bugs have undergone a dramatic resurgence and worldwide there are reports of increasing numbers of infestations.
-Bed bugs are one of the great travelers of the world and are readily transported via luggage, clothing, bedding and furniture.
+Recently however, they have undergone a dramatic resurgence and worldwide there are reports of increasing numbers of infestations.
+This insect is one of the great travelers of the world and is readily transported via luggage, clothing, bedding and furniture.
 As such, they have a worldwide distribution.

 Bed Bug Resources

 There are several signs to keep an eye out for a bed bug infestation in your Montreal home.
 A bed bug infestation can be recognized by blood stains from crushed bugs or by rusty (sometimes dark) spots of excrement on sheets and mattresses, bed clothes, and walls.
 Fecal spots, eggshells, and shed skins may be found in the vicinity of their hiding places.
 An offensive, sweet, musty odor from their scent glands may be detected when the infestation is severe.

 Usually, bed bug problems are not detected until someone has been bitten.
 The bite is painless.
 The salivary fluid injected by this insect typically causes the skin to become irritated and inflamed, although individuals can differ in their sensitivity.
 A small, hard, swollen, white welt may develop at the site of each bite.
 This is accompanied by severe itching that lasts for several hours to days.

 - are persistent.
 Eradicating, exterminating or just killing an entire infestation requires persistence.